nhjschulz/cfsm/README.md

 This differentiate is from other solutions that often rely on complex macros to construct state handlers.

-This work was inspired by this excellent article [Patterns in C- Part 2: STATE](https://www.adamtornhill.com/Patterns%20in%20C%202,%20STATE.pdf) from Adam Petersen.
+This work was inspired by the excellent article [Patterns in C- Part 2: STATE](https://www.adamtornhill.com/Patterns%20in%20C%202,%20STATE.pdf) from Adam Petersen.

 ## Introducing CFSM